pulumi/docs/content/blog/aws-eks-managed-nodes-fargate/index.md

 You now have three primary options for powering your EKS clusters:

 * **Fargate**: Let AWS Fargate manage and scale nodes automatically and dynamically as needed
-* **Managed Node Groups**: Let EKS manage and scale nodes based on declarative capacity specifications
+* **Managed Node Groups**: Let EKS manage and scale nodes based on declarative specifications
-* **EC2**: Manage EKS clusters by hand using explicit node groups, EC2 instances, and Auto Scaling Groups
+* **EC2**: Manage nodes by hand using explicit groups, EC2 instances, and Auto Scaling Groups

 These options control how your cluster's worker nodes are provisioned, managed, and scaled.
 These worker nodes are what physically run the compute and host the storage used by your Kubernetes pods, and impact the cost and ability for your cluster to meet workload demands.
 The spectrum of options available provides a range of flexibility, from least control to most control, over these worker nodes.